TBSHRichard/ROBLOX-Markup-Language/topics/06-DefiningCustomObjects.md

 Any other functions within the table are optional.
 You may choose to define these functions only if your custom object needs them.

-#### CreateProperties

-This funciton is used to set values of properties when the object is created.
-This function is passed in a reference to the @{CustomObject}.
-It should return a table with the values of the properties that you want them at when the object is created.

-This is the CreateProperties function from the SpriteSheet object:

-	CreateProperties = function(self)
-		return {
-			Size = Vector2.new(256, 256)
-		}
-	end

-The Size is set in this function since the calculation for the Index property relies on the Size.

 #### PropertyUpdateOrder

 This function is used to tell the library the order in which to update properties.